Pdgf

 This section has been translated automatically.

-Although rare, activating mutations in the genes for PDGF or PDGF receptors are documented in various neoplasms, including dermatofibrosarcoma protuberans (DFSP) and various gastrointestinal stromal tumors (GIST).
-In most neoplastic diseases, the expression and effect of PDGF appears to affect the tumor stroma.
-More than 10 PDGFRα / β-multicinase antagonists have been approved for the treatment of several neoplastic diseases and interstitial lung fibrosis.
+Although rare, activating mutations in the genes for PDGF or for PDGF receptors have been documented in various neoplasms, including dermatofibrosarcoma protuberans (DFSP) and various gastrointestinal stromal tumors (GIST).
+In most neoplastic diseases, PDGF expression and action appear to involve the tumor stroma.
+More than 10 PDGFRα / β-multikinase antagonists have now been approved for the treatment of several neoplastic diseases and interstitial pulmonary fibrosis.

 Note(s)